html5rocks/www.html5rocks.com/content/tutorials/streaming/screenshare/en/index.md

 In the past couple of years, I've helped a few different companies achieve screensharing-like functionality using only browser technologies.
-From my experience, implementing a VNC solely in web platform technologies (i.e. no plugins) is a hard problem.
+From my experience, implementing [VNC](http://en.wikipedia.org/wiki/Virtual_Network_Computing) solely in web platform technologies (i.e. no plugins) is a hard problem.
 There are a lot of things to consider and a lot of challenges to overcome.
 Relaying mouse pointer position, forwarding keystrokes, and achieving full 24-bit color repaints at 60fps are just a few of the issues.

 <h2 id="toc-intro">Capturing tab content</h2>